 Have you learned anything about your business by participating in the Cleveland Flea?

-What is the one thing that you will always pay full price for?
+What is the one thing (other than leather goods) that you will always pay full price for?

 What’s your biggest struggle from an artistic standpoint?

 For a long time I had trouble telling people what I did for a living.
 I felt like I was just playing at having my own business.
 I’ve recently gotten over that.
 I still struggle with getting the goods I’m making on par with the ideas in my head.
 I feel like I’m always playing catch up.

 What’s your biggest struggle from a business standpoint?